 Identification of Disability

 It is the responsibility of the student to self-identify a disabling condition if he or she desires an accommodation.
 This disclosure must be made to the ADA/504 Coordinator/University Counselor.
-This office is located in the Student Services Suite, in the Evans Student Center.
+This office is located in the Student Development Suite, in the Evans Student Center.
 The phone number for the ADA/504 Coordinator/University Counselor at OBU is 870-245-5591.

 It is the responsibility of the student to provide written documentation of any disabling condition for which he or she desires an accommodation.
 Documentation should be recent (within the previous three years) when concerning conditions that tend to change over the course of time (such as learning disabilities or emotional/mental disorders.)
 Less recent documentation may be acceptable for disabling conditions that do not tend to change over the course of time (such as many mobility, visual, or hearing impairments).